HOW TO PROMOTE YOUR COMEDY SHOWS

 - People hearing about an upcoming show on a podcast they follow

-- People hearing about an upcoming show on news outlet they follow.
+- People hearing about an upcoming show on a news outlet they follow.
 Examples: ABC life, Vulture,

 - Enewsletters and social media posts from venues they follow.